• Six Multicultural Affairs for Students staff sitting in front of the WMU seal.

 My community connections:

-I serve on the board of directors of the Kalamazoo Chinese Academy and I am a team member of KCA's STARTALK federal grant program funded by the National Security Agency and administered by the National Foreign Language Center.
-I am also a member of the Asian American Affinity Group, which is a part of Truth, Racial Healing and Transformation (TRHT) Kalamazoo, hosted by the Kalamazoo Community Foundation.
+I serve on the board of directors of the Kalamazoo Chinese Academy (KCA), a local nonprofit educational organization that provides Chinese language and cultural experiences to youth from all cultural, racial, and ethnic backgrounds in the greater Kalamazoo area.
+I am also a team member of KCA's STARTALK federal grant program funded by the National Security Agency and administered by the National Foreign Language Center.
+This year, I was part of the planning committee for the Kalamazoo Public Library's (KPL) Reading Together initiative.

 A few things about me: